AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Discussion

 \textbf{Scope \& Generalizability.} Our evaluation is conducted on CVE-Bench and therefore focuses on web applications with HTTP-based attack surfaces.
 However, the core evaluation model is not specific to the Web domain.
 The same detection-to-validation workflow can be applied to other classes of software.
 Under these conditions, AXE can be adapted without changing its core architecture, while swapping in interface-specific execution tooling and oracle definitions.
 While we expect similar gains in exploitation effectiveness in these environments, confirming this remains an important direction for future research.

 \textbf{Environmental and Oracle-Specific Limitations.} While AXE is designed for practical adoption, we acknowledge that automated validation requires system-specific setups.
 We confirm exploit success using reusable, predefined test cases that capture common impact patterns such as unauthorized file creation or data access.
 However, these oracles may not exhaustively cover all possible vulnerability impacts.
 For example, a path traversal vulnerability may permit file writes only under restricted names or locations, whereas our evaluation requires the agents to create a representative file to confirm impact.
 As a result, there may exist unique vulnerabilities whose effects are not captured by the available tests.
+Efficiency metrics are also limited to tools for which execution traces were available, so AvgTCA and efficiency are not reported for T-Agent and AutoGPT.

 \textbf{Conservative Exploit Validation.} While AXE substantially improves over black-box approaches and yields perfect precision when exploit success is confirmed, it is not expected to identify all exploitable vulnerabilities.
 The approach is conservative by design, i.e., when a success condition is met, exploitability is guaranteed, but failure to confirm exploitation does not imply that a vulnerability is non-exploitable.
 As a result, some exploitable issues may remain unverified.
 Nevertheless, even identifying a small fraction of truly exploitable vulnerabilities from large volumes of unreviewed reports can provide significant practical value by directing developers' attention toward issues with confirmed security impact.